-- a.
-Teaching experience that shows growth over time (for those with experience); - For example, growth may be demonstrated by improvement, creativity in instruction, and engagement in relevant professional development; - b.
-Demonstrated engagement in teaching-related professional development; - c.
-Depth and breadth of knowledge of evidence-based and inclusive teaching practices; - d.
-Quality of teaching (e.g., Holistic Teaching Evaluations); - e.
-Depth and breadth of knowledge in the discipline; - f.
-Professional background/alignment with course content; - g.
-Ability to make a positive contribution to department's academic mission and climate; - h.
-Potential for (or evidence of in the case of those with teaching experience) contributions to diversity, equity, and inclusion; - i.
-Potential for (or demonstrated ability for those with teaching experience) to teach and advise undergraduate students; - j.
-Potential for (or demonstrated ability) to be a conscientious university community member.

-The following are some examples of documentation included in a teaching portfolio that can be used to measure competent instructional performance:
+- A. Evaluation Process.
+The evaluation process needs to consider the following: - 1.
+Quality of teaching (e.g., Teaching Evaluations); - 2.
+Depth and breadth of knowledge in the discipline; - 3.
+Professional background/alignment with course content. - B. Instructional Performance.
+In addition, it may consider other possible examples of competent instructional performance: - 1.
+Teaching experience that shows growth over time (for those with experience); For example, growth may be demonstrated by improvement, creativity in instruction, and engagement in relevant professional development; - 2.
+Demonstrated engagement in teaching-related professional development; - 3.
+Depth and breadth of knowledge of evidence-based and inclusive teaching practices; - 4.
+Ability to make a positive contribution to the department's academic mission and climate: - 5.
+Potential for (or evidence of in the case of those with teaching experience) contributions to diversity, equity, and inclusion; - 6.
+Potential for (or demonstrated ability for those with teaching experience) to teach and advise undergraduate students; - 7.
+Potential for (or demonstrated ability) to be a conscientious university community member. - C. Teaching Portfolio Examples.
+The following are some examples of documentation included in a teaching portfolio that can be used to measure competent instructional performance: - 1.
+Teaching Evaluations - 2.
+Teaching Reference Letters - 3.
+Teaching Statement or teaching philosophy - 4.
+Descriptions of ways (or planned ways) the instructor contributes to diversity, equity and inclusion in the classroom.